Brooklyn Navy Yard: Building 128

 January 16th, 2008 -

-Building 128 is a complex of massive warehouses inside the Brooklyn Navy Yard which the NY Times called "as big and hulking as an airport hangar."
-According to Historic Structures - a document from the Brooklyn Navy Yard Development Corporation - Building 128 was "built in 1899, the steel structure... used to assemble large boiler engines and fabricated sections of naval vessels...."
-It is slated for destruction, as "BNYDC will adaptively reuse the building’s foundation and steel and develop a Food Complex."
+Building 128 is a complex of massive warehouses inside the Brooklyn Navy Yard, "as big and hulking as an airport hangar," according to the NY Times.
+Building 128 was built in 1899, and was a "steel structure... used to assemble large boiler engines and fabricated sections of naval vessels," according to Historic Structures - a document from the Brooklyn Navy Yard Development Corporation.
+It is currently slated for destruction, as "BNYDC will adaptively reuse the building’s foundation and steel and develop a Food Complex."

 According to Mayor Bloomberg this adaptive reuse means "partial demolition," as "three new industrial buildings will replace a large, deteriorating structure."
 A Mayor's Office press release states these new buildings will contain "over 300,000 square feet of food manufacturing and processing space."
 As demolition proceeds on this historic structure, Mayor Bloomberg unveiled a mural from Building 128 as "the first artifact in the Historical Center" at the Navy Yard.

-The following photographs may be a last look at this 109 year old complex.
+The following photographs take a last look at the interior of this 109 year old complex.